the1lab/1lab/src/1Lab/intro.lagda.md

 a membership relation $\in$, then $S$ is a subset of $T$ if every element of $S$ is also an element of $T$.
-However, this notion does not carry over directly to structural set theory (where sets are essentially opaque objects of a category satifsying some properties), or indeed to type theory (where there is no membership relation) --- but we can salvage it.
+However, this notion does not carry over directly to structural set theory (where sets are essentially opaque objects of a category satisfying some properties), or indeed to type theory (where there is no membership relation) --- but we can salvage it.